MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eaime.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to turn on logging of misconversion for the misconversion report.

 If you enable this policy setting, misconversion logging is turned on.